roman-milk/roman-milk.github.io/meet-claudia-a-real-slut.md

+===

- ****** Meet Claudia, A Real Slut ****** byNonStopFunGuy© I was hardly in the mood to fuck anyone, it was very strange, but I let Dave and Charisma do all the talking.
+I was hardly in the mood to fuck anyone, it was very strange, but I let Dave and Charisma do all the talking.
 Charisma did ask over drinks if this was all Dave's idea.
 I quickly said no, I really wanted this too, it sounded very sexy.
 The hooker wasn't going to say no to a payday, so up to the hotel room we went -- separately, Dave first, then me and her together.
 In the elevator going up, she hugged me around my shoulders and said, "Relax, you probably could enjoy this."

  In the room, Dave sat on a chair as she got down to business.
 She stripped to her thong, and actually, I was amazed how gorgeous her body was.
 Then she stripped me nude, and laid me back on the bed.
 It was really unromantic, very antiseptic, and I was still totally nervous.
 She began by licking up my inner legs, up to my pussy, and by the time she got there I was starting to get aroused.
 Her tongue did its trick and pretty soon I was spreading wide, clutching at her long hair as she sucked my clit in her mouth.
 I had my first girl/girl orgasm with my clit in her mouth, with my second orgasms formed around her tongue shoved up my pussy.